tomleavy/mls-protocol/draft-ietf-mls-protocol.md

 client MUST ensure uniquely identifies a given KeyPackage object among the set of KeyPackages created by this client.

-The value for hpke\_init\_key MUST be a public key for the asymmetric encryption scheme defined by cipher\_suite.
+The value for `hpke_init_key` MUST be a public key for the asymmetric encryption scheme defined by `cipher_suite`.
+The `endpoint_id` is an application-provided value that MUST uniquely identify the client in the scope of this group.

 The whole structure is signed using the client's signature key.
 A KeyPackage object with an invalid signature field MUST be considered malformed.
 The input to the signature computation comprises all of the fields except for the signature field.

 ~~~~~
 enum {